stellar/stellar-core/docs/metrics.md

 scp.value.valid                           | meter     | SCP value is valid
-scp.slot.values-referenced                | histogram | number of values referenced per consensus round state-archival.eviction.bytes-scanned     | counter   | number of bytes that eviction scan has read state-archival.eviction.entries-evicted   | meter     | number of entries that have been evicted state-archival.eviction.incomplete-scan   | counter   | number of buckets that were too large to be fully scanned for eviction
+scp.slot.values-referenced                | histogram | number of values referenced per consensus round state-archival.eviction.bytes-scanned     | counter   | number of bytes that eviction scan has read state-archival.eviction.entries-evicted   | counter   | number of entries that have been evicted state-archival.eviction.incomplete-scan   | counter   | number of buckets that were too large to be fully scanned for eviction